RustPython/RustPython/README.md

 To start contributing, there are a lot of things that need to be done.
 Most tasks are listed in the [issue tracker](https://github.com/RustPython/RustPython/issues).
-Another approach is to checkout the sourcecode, and try out rustpython until you hit a limitation, and try to fix that.
-You can also simply run `cargo run tests/snippets/whats_left_to_implement.py` and pickup any unimplemented method.
+Another approach is to checkout the sourcecode: builtin functions and object methods are often the simplest and easiest way to contribute.

+You can also simply run
+`cargo run tests/snippets/todo.py` to assist in finding any unimplemented method.

 # Testing